-- If you need help navigating the airport check with the volunteers at the information desks located throughout the airport.
+- If you need help navigating the airport, check with the volunteers at Information Desks located throughout the airport.

 - If you see something, say something.
 Go to your nearest airport employee and let them know what you’ve seen or heard.

-- Use the elevators if you are traveling with heavy luggage, it is safer and less awkward than using escalators or stairs
+- Use elevators if you are traveling with heavy luggage.
+Elevators are safer and less awkward than using escalators or stairs.

-- Hold your child’s hand when entering an elevator, if you have a child in a stroller never use the stroller to block closing doors or any other items.
+- Hold your child’s hand when entering an elevator.
+If you have a child in a stroller, do not use the stroller or any other items to block closing elevator doors.

-- If you get stuck in an elevator anywhere, use the emergency phone.
+- If you get stuck in an elevator anywhere, use the emergency phone inside the elevator.

-- Watch for loose clothing, shoelaces and flip-flops on escalators/moving walkways
+- Watch for loose clothing, shoelaces and flip-flops on escalators and moving walkways.

 - Always hold your child’s hand when entering, transiting and exiting an escalator or moving walkway.

 - Do not use carts, strollers, wheelchairs or walkers on escalators and moving walkways.

-- Always step off the moving walkway or escalator and keep moving forward to avoid backups behind you.
+- Promptly step off the moving walkway or escalator and keep moving forward to avoid backups behind you.

 - Allow yourself enough space between the person in front of you, should they need additional time to exit.